Vogelmensch/scanner/paper/scanner-paper.typ

 The Scanner Problem introduces a scenario in which a three-dimensional body has been scanned for its depth.
 The task is to reconstruct the body from those depth-values alone.
 We explain the problem in detail in @encoding.

-The intuitive solution to this problem is to search through all possible assignments discretized matrices, through exhaustive or local search.
+The intuitive solution to this problem is to search through all possible assignments' discretized matrices, through exhaustive or local search.
 This approach is not ideal for two reasons.
-1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description).
+1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description @originalProblem).
 2. Local Search cannot identify invalid inputs.
 We cannot eliminate the need for search entirely (see @exhaustive).
 Still, we can view the problem at a different light.
 - The results that we are searching for share a common property, which we call the "chunk-property".
-The chunk-property can be exploited to assign large groups of cells at once with absolute certainty (see @chunk).
+The chunk-property can be exploited to simultaneously identify the values of cells belonging to large groups (see @chunk).
 - Some inputs may have zero or multiple solutions.
-We found two conditions that allow for handling those kind of inputs early (see @iterate).
+We found two conditions that allow for identifying those kind of inputs early (see @iterate).
 - We performed an exeriment to quantize the number of inputs that can be solved in this way.
-We generated random, valid data and checked the number of inputs where the program did not time-out, i.e. where it stuck at local search for too long.
-The results show that we can solve $~ 98.5 %$ of problems in sub-exponential time (see @analysis).
+We generated random, valid data and checked the number of inputs where the program did not time-out by performing a time-consuming search.
+The results show that we can solve $~ 98 %$ of problems in sub-exponential time (see @analysis).
 While we are able to avoid exhaustive search for most inputs, some inputs still require a full search.
-Thus, further research for better search algorithms is still required.
+Thus, further research for faster search algorithms is still required.

 = Encoding a 3d body <encoding>

-To understand the scanner-algorithm, we must first understand the semantics of the code we are solving.
+To understand the scanner-algorithm, we must first understand the semantics of the input we are given.
 In this section, we start with a three-dimensional body and encode it step by step, to end up with a set of integer-arrays.

+*Step one*: We lay a three-dimensional grid of dimensions\ $(h times w times n)$ over the body.

-*Step one*: Along the vertical axis, the body is divided into a finite set of two-dimensional slices.
-Each slice is viewed as constant in depth along the vertical axis, i.e. having a discrete vertical depth of one.
+*Step two*: Along the third axis, the body is divided into a finite set of $n$ two-dimensional slices.
 We then encode every slice independently of the others.
 All subsequent steps are applied to each slice individually.
 For the rest of the paper, we focus on one slice only for better understandability.

-*Step two*: The slice is discretized as a grid of $h times w$ cells.
+*Step three*: The slice is discretized as a grid of $h times w$ cells.
 A cell's state is binary-encoded: if the cell contains _any_ portion of the body, the cell is encoded as `FULL`.
 Otherwise, it is encoded as `EMPTY`.
 See @discretization.

-*Step three*: The grid of cells is now being measured for its depth along four directions.
+*Step four*: The grid of cells is now being measured for its depth along four directions.
 See @scanning for a visualization.
 The directions are:
 - horizontal
 - first diagonal (from bottom left to top right)
 - vertical, and
 - second diagonal (from bottom right to top left).
 For each of those directions, the discretized body's depth is measured at all possible locations.
-For a grid of dimension $h times w$, this yields four arrays with $h$, $h + w + 1$, $w$, and $h + w + 1$ entries respectively.
+For a grid of dimension $h times w$, this yields four arrays $a_1, ..., a_4$ with $dim(a_1) = h$, $dim(a_2) = h + w + 1$, $dim(a_3) = w$, and $dim(a_4) = h + w + 1$.
 For our example, the resulting arrays are shown in @encoded.
 Those four arrays make up the encoded slice.

 #figure(
-  placement: bottom,
+  placement: auto,
   caption: [Discretization of an object], diagram(
     spacing: 5em,